freddyb/homepage/drafts/new-domain.md

 I then went to look at the DENIC (registry for `.de` names) website and tried their [WHOIS](https://en.wikipedia.org/wiki/WHOIS) client to learn more.
-*"He's got the domain, he's using it to promote his business and likely also for email"*.
+*"He's got the domain name, he's using it to promote his business and likely also for email"*.
 I was stuck.

 For years, I kept on checking the `WHOIS` entry regularly, looking for a potential expiration date.
-But then, at some point, I had to admit defeat and get some other domains.
-(And as it goes with the stereotypical nerd, many domains: frederik-braun.com, security.plumbing, 0e.vc, ...).
+But then, at some point, I had to admit defeat and get some other domain names.
+(And as it goes with the stereotypical nerd, many domain names: frederik-braun.com, security.plumbing, 0e.vc, ...).

 # Fast forward to the 2020s

 At some point last year, I remembered this old story.
-I remembered that it would still be nice to **get my domain**.
+I remembered that it would still be nice to **get my domain name**.
 So, I opened a new Firefox tab and tried to open the page.

 Huh.
 Nothing?
 The page didn't load.
 Oh wow, I thought.
 Am I lucky?
-Did the domain expire?
-Turns out: No. The DNS entries are all wrong, but the domain is still registered.
+Did the domain name expire?
+Turns out: No. The DNS entries are all wrong, but the domain name is still registered.
 At this point, I tried to learn more, but starting 2018, the registrar for `.de` [DENIC stopped supplying personal information in WHOIS to comply with GDPR](https://www.denic.de/en/service/whois-service/).
 So, what could I do?
-All I could learn was a broken DNS record and a WHOIS entry with the "tech admin" contact for the domain.
-The admin contact pointed to a small IT company in Hamburg, so my guess was that the domain was still owned by the same Frederik as 20 years ago.
+All I could learn was a broken DNS record and a WHOIS entry with the "tech admin" contact for the domain name.
+The admin contact pointed to a small IT company in Hamburg, so my guess was that the domain name was still owned by the same Frederik as 20 years ago.

-I tried probing the [`MX` records](https://en.wikipedia.org/wiki/MX_record) and to my surprise, the domain wasn't even used for email addresses!
+I tried probing the [`MX` records](https://en.wikipedia.org/wiki/MX_record) and to my surprise, the domain name wasn't even used for email addresses!
-At this point, it became clear that the domain was perpetually renewed by its owner, yet completely unused.
+At this point, it became clear that the domain name was perpetually renewed by its owner, yet completely unused.
 I would just have to reach out..but how?

 How do you *personally* reach the owner of Germany's most popular tourist